 Complimentary minibars come stocked with fresh fruit, wine, beer and juice.
 There are Nespresso machines and LCD televisions.
 Cakes and pastries are part of the turndown service - a nice touch.

 - Air conditioning

 - Safe box

-Breakfast is à la carte - guests can enjoy a mix of Western, Asian and Vietnamese dishes, from banh cuon (steamed rice rolls) and exotic fruits to croissants, baguettes, and eggs every which way.
+Breakfast is à la carte and delicious.
+We enjoyed the mix of Western, Asian and Vietnamese dishes, from banh cuon (steamed rice rolls) and exotic fruits to croissants, baguettes, and eggs every which way.

 The lunch menu follows swiftly and continues to be available throughout the afternoon.
 There's a huge choice of soups, salads, pizzas, pastas, risottos, seafood and meats from the grill.
 Gluten-free?
 No problem.
 Vegan?
 Tuck into fried patties with spicy tomato sauce.
 If you have a sweet tooth, the lemongrass jelly with lime sorbet comes in for praise.